 This service aims to reduce the risk of future fractures by optimizing bone health/osteoporosis management and fall prevention strategies, in both acute care and in the community one year post-fracture.
 Alberta currently has 8 FLS sites in operation across four Zones, with full provincial implementation expected over the next few years.

 A provincial clinical pathway and toolkit have been developed that guide care of patients who have had a hip fracture.
 The pathway is evidence-informed and focuses on prevention, acute care and restorative care.
 The toolkit includes order sets, patient education materials, and assessment tools.

 Aims to improve care for hip fracture patients by decreasing wait times for surgery and improving their experience throughout their acute care journey.

-This works expands care for hip fracture beyond the walls of the hospital and creates a smoother journey for patients by identifying the appropriate care at the right time and in the most efficient manner.
+This pathway expands care for hip fracture patients beyond the walls of the hospital and creates a smoother transition for patients by identifying appropriate care at the right time and in the most efficient manner.

 Its goal is to support patients’ and families’ needs during care transitions to contribute to better patient care, increased patient and family satisfaction, and reduced caregiver burnout.